the-turing-way/the-turing-way/book/website/collaboration/stakeholder-engagement.md

 # Facilitating Stakeholder Engagement

-When working with stakeholders beyond your own team, there are many tools and best practices for improving the quality of engagement through activities like mapping relevant project stakeholders, organising effective stakeholder workshops, establishing shared language and understanding, and creating the foundation for effective collaboration.
+When working with stakeholders beyond your own team, there are many tools and best practices for improving the quality of engagement through activities like mapping relevant project stakeholders, organising stakeholder workshops, establishing shared language and understanding, and creating the foundation for effective collaboration.

 This chapter will share guidance and resources for facilitating different forms of stakeholder engagement for data science collaborations drawing upon expertise from the Turing Research Application Management (RAM) team.